 Containers must not exceed 50 pounds in weight.

 Labeling containers is optional to identify the container as recyclable material.
-Recycling labels are available at the Phoenix House, Bowers Building and Mendham Borough Library.
+Recycling labels are available at the Phoenix House, Bowers Building, Public Works and Mendham Borough Library.

 If you have any questions, concerns, complaints (or compliments),